Service Orchestration And Automation Platforms Blog Banner2

 This isn’t simply another name for workload automation solutions (WLA solutions).
 Rather, Gartner® describes a SOAP as a workload automation platform designed for event-driven business models and cloud infrastructure.
 Infrastructure and operations leaders (I&O leaders) can use these advanced tools to drive customer-focused agility to support their cloud, big data and DevOps initiatives.

-The 2024 Gartner® Magic Quadrant™ for SOAPs report states that “by 2027, 90% of organizations currently delivering workload automation will be using service orchestration and automation platforms (SOAPs) to orchestrate workloads and data pipelines in hybrid environments across IT and business domains.”
+The 2024 Gartner® Magic Quadrant™ for SOAPs report states that “by 2027, 90% of organizations currently delivering workload automation will be using SOAPs to orchestrate workloads and data pipelines in hybrid environments across IT and business domains.”

 This type of automation platform provides a mix of workflow orchestration and resource provisioning across an organization’s hybrid digital infrastructure.
 SOAPs can adapt to cloud-native infrastructure and application architecture, unlike legacy job scheduling and workload automation tools.